thefrontiergroup/standards/html.md

 ## Modernizr

 When using Modernizr, be sure to [**custom build**](http://modernizr.com/download/) it per application and un-check unnecessary tests and the html5shiv.
-We should only be seeing a handful of (necessary) tests on any given app.
+We should only be seeing a handful of (necessary) tests in any given app.

 In case html5shiv is required for older versions of IE, don't add it to Modernizr.
 Use a conditional comment and load it from a CDN: